yazi-rs/yazi-rs.github.io/docs/tips.md

 ## Linux: Copy selected files to the system clipboard while yanking {#selected-files-to-clipboard}

-Yazi allows multiple commands to be bound to a single key, so you can set <kbd>y</kbd> to not only do the `yank` but also run a shell script:
+Yazi allows multiple actions to be bound to a single key, so you can set <kbd>y</kbd> to not only do the `yank` but also run a shell script:

 ```toml
 [[mgr.prepend_keymap]]